Published

 This easy recipe is basically sliced apples on ready-made puff pastry.
 They’re just brushed with a little melted butter and sprinkled with a little sugar and that’s it.

-By working quickly and slicing up the apples finely (use either a sharp knife or mandoline), there’s no need to pre-soak the apples in lemon juice.
-They don’t have time to go brown!
+Work quickly to slice up the apples finely (use either a sharp knife or mandoline), and there's no need to pre-soak the apples in lemon juice.
+They don't have time to go brown!
 However, if you prefer to take more time, make a bowl of water with a little squeezed lemon and steep the slices in it quickly to prevent the apples browning.

 Melt a little butter in the microwave and quickly brush it over the apples and scatter over some sugar.
 Then slam it in the oven.
 Sometimes I like to add a few slivered almonds too.